JAlcocerT/JAlcocerT/content/blog/dev-cool-apis.md

 ## Data APIs

-You can get data
+You can get data from other users/services that have collected/processed and expose it for you.

-In case you want to expose your own API endpoints with code, for example with [FastAPI](https://jalcocert.github.io/JAlcocerT/fast-api) or with Pocketbase BaaS
+In case you want to expose your own API endpoints with code, for example with [FastAPI](https://jalcocert.github.io/JAlcocerT/fast-api) or with [Pocketbase BaaS](https://jalcocert.github.io/JAlcocerT/pocketbase/#what-are-api-rules)

 ### Weather

+This was one of the first data I used for a personal project.

+Im talking about the python trip planner, which uses the open meteo API to get historical weather data points.

 ## Checking APIs